omni-network/hello-world-template/README.md

 # Omni Hello World Template

 This repository serves as a template for Ethereum smart contract development using Foundry, specifically designed for projects intending to utilize the Omni protocol for cross-chain interactions.
-The template features the `RollupGreeter` and `GlobalGreeter` contracts as examples to demonstrate how contracts can interact across different blockchain networks.
+The template features the `Greeter` and `GreetingBook` contracts as examples to demonstrate how contracts can interact across different blockchain networks.

 ## Getting Started